UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Who is the fastest internet provider in Buffalo?

-Verizon Fios is the fastest internet service provider in Buffalo, offering speeds up to 2.3 Gbps.
+Verizon Fios is the fastest internet service provider in Buffalo, offering speeds up to 2.3 Gbps to 61.5% of the city.